 What we’ve released recently

 Throughout this year, we’ve also released exciting features.
 Here are some highlights:

 Improved mobile apps

 We introduced a complete redesign of our iOS and Android apps, featuring a sharp new look, dark mode, and an easy-to-use interface.
 We also made the Proton Calendar app available for everyone on Android(new window), allowing you to keep track of your plans and appointments on the go.

 Since the start of this year, Proton Mail automatically blocks all tracking pixels found in newsletters and other promotional emails, preventing senders from spying on your mail.
 We also hide your IP address from third parties so your location remains private.

 2FA security keys for Proton accounts

 You can now sign into your Proton Account using a security key, also known as a hardware key or a two-factor authentication (2FA) key.
 It’s the simplest and most secure way of accessing your account.
-Instead of needing a device with an authenticator app, you can sign in to your Proton Account on the web using a YubiKey or any security key that adheres to the U2F or FIDO2 standard.
+Instead of needing a device with an authenticator app, you can sign in to your Proton Account on the web using a YubiKey or any security key that adheres to the U2F or FIDO2 standard(new window).

 Blocking unwanted senders